pedrolopes9-7/activity-selection-problem/README.md

 # activity-selection-problem
 Greedy, Dynamic Programming and Backtracking Algorithms for the Activity Selection Problem

 This program solves the problem to select a set of compatible activities from a input set of activities.
-An activity is compatible with another, if their time interval (finish time - start time) is comptabible.
-The problem is to find the optimal subset (with maximum size) of activities with the property of compatibility betwwen every pair of activities.
+An activity is compatible with another, if their time interval (finish time - start time) is compatible.
+The problem is to find the optimal subset (with maximum size) of activities with the property of compatibility between every pair of activities.

 To compile:
 ```bash